-We are left looking for solutions as we have object consistency, meaning we still care for them if there is conflict, distance or disagreements, we want to communicate, come to a mutual understanding, we want to help them, make it up to them, many narcissists will use, ”my mother said if you can not say anything nice, say nothing at all.” which as there’s some truth to it, we accept it, however, it doesn’t mean fall completely silent and manipulate another, saying this is a form of triangulation for the narcissist to rationalise their somewhat irrational behaviour as they often lack object consistency as well as empathy, meaning if it’s not all about them, they don’t care for us.
+We are left looking for solutions as we have object constancy, meaning we still care for them if there is conflict, distance or disagreements, we want to communicate, come to a mutual understanding, we want to help them, make it up to them, many narcissists will use, ”my mother said if you can not say anything nice, say nothing at all.” which as there’s some truth to it, we accept it, however, it doesn’t mean fall completely silent and manipulate another, saying this is a form of triangulation for the narcissist to rationalise their somewhat irrational behaviour as they often lack object constancy as well as empathy, meaning if it’s not all about them, they don’t care for us.
 We live in the hope we can resolve the situation, and settle for those crumbs of the excuses they make as we are hoping that the situation will lift, so we can think straight as to what is happening, we can end up actually providing them with suggestions of what we may have done, we might keep apologising to them not knowing what it is we’re actually saying sorry for, hoping the painful silent treatment will end, trying to find any way we can to end the pain within our mind.
-Also, because of those times the narcissist offers intermittent acts of being nice to us during the relationship, we end up questioning and doubting ourselves more by thinking, What if this is it?
+Also, because of those times, the narcissist offers intermittent acts of being nice to us during the relationship, and we end up questioning and doubting ourselves more by thinking, What if this is it?
 What if it’s over?
 What will I do then?
 What did I do to cause this?
-Was it them was it me?
+Was it them? was it me?
 This can then cause us to panic, and our panic attacks can hit hard.
-We then pick up our efforts to get them back, as we’re left trapped in fear, fawning to their behaviour to avoid those painful silences.
+We then pick up our efforts to get them back, as we’re left trapped in fear, fawning at their behaviour to avoid those painful silences.

-Why the narcissist uses the silent treatment?
+Why does the narcissist use the silent treatment?

 Most narcissists know the silent treatment gets them attention and their needs met, which drives them to do it all the more, seeing us so hurt, angry and confused.
-Us having an inability to see what’s really happening gives the narcissist control, power and supply, helping with their beliefs that they are superior.
+Us having the inability to see what’s happening gives the narcissist control, power and supply, helping with their beliefs that they are superior.
 They recognise this usually gives them further power and control over us.
 They know when we chase them for answers they can use this in their smear campaigns against us, by claiming that we are stalking them.
 As they show those around them our missed calls, as we reach out to their family and friends, they’ll be telling those it’s over and that we’re crazy or obsessed with them.